A Place for Mom

 Fulfilling activities for people with dementia at home

 Enriching activities for seniors with dementia can significantly contribute to their quality of life, fostering feelings of achievement and self-worth.
-These dementia activities should be tailored to the senior’s cognitive level, ensuring they feel engaged and productive without being overwhelmed.
+These dementia activities should be tailored to the senior’s cognitive level, helping them feel engaged and productive without being overwhelmed.

 9. Fold laundry.
 This routine task is one of the most calming activities for seniors with dementia.
 The familiar process of folding soft fabrics and the scent of classic detergents can evoke comforting memories.
 Start with uncomplicated items like hand towels and T-shirts for this simple yet fulfilling task.

 10. Engage in handy activities.
-For people who enjoyed do-it-yourself projects, suggest activities that yield visible results.
-Painting wooden boards or assembling PVC pipes are ideal things for dementia patients to do, particularly for seniors with good motor function.
+For people who enjoy do-it-yourself projects, suggest activities that yield visible results.
+Painting wooden boards or assembling PVC pipes are ideal activities for dementia patients, particularly for seniors with good motor function.
 For people with more advanced dementia, wooden or plastic play tools can offer a similar sense of achievement.

 11. Untie knots.
 This is one of the tactile activities for dementia patients that can keep them engaged.
 Tie loose knots along a durable, comfortable rope.
 The act of untying can provide both cognitive and physical stimulation without causing frustration or discomfort.

 12. Do a puzzle.
-Puzzles for seniors with dementia, such as large-piece, color, or shape puzzles with tactile pieces, can be both entertaining and cognitively beneficial.
+Certain types of puzzles are ideal for seniors with dementia — large-piece, color, or shape puzzles with tactile pieces — because they can be both entertaining and cognitively beneficial.

 13. Play a game.
 Board games like Guess Who? and Battleship are ideal because they stimulate memory and cognitive skills in a fun and engaging way while being straightforward enough not to cause confusion or frustration.
 Guess Who? can help with facial recognition and memory, while Battleship encourages strategic thinking.
 Even more playful options like a remote-controlled pet can bring immense joy and engagement.
 These toys can stimulate a sense of caring and provide amusement as your loved one controls the pet’s movements.